12 FAM 230

 12 FAM 233.1 Standards for Eligibility

 a.
-Eligibility for a security clearance is predicated upon the individual meeting the personnel security standards set forth in E.O.
-12968 and the Government-wide Adjudicative Guidelines.
-No employee shall be deemed eligible for access to classified information merely by reason of Federal service or contracting, licensee, certificate holder, or grantee status, or as a matter of right or privilege, or as a result of any particular title, rank, position, or affiliation.
+National Security Eligibility (eligibility for initial or continued access to classified information or initial or continued eligibility to hold a sensitive position) is predicated upon the individual meeting the personnel security standards set forth in E.O.
+12968 and the National Security Adjudicative Guidelines.
+No employee shall be deemed eligible for access to classified information or eligible to hold a sensitive position merely by reason of Federal service or contracting, licensee, certificate holder, or grantee status, or as a matter of right or privilege, or as a result of any particular title, rank, position or affiliation.

 c.
-A determination of eligibility for a security clearance is a discretionary security decision based on judgments by appropriately trained adjudicative personnel.
-An individual shall be determined eligible for a security clearance only where facts and circumstances indicate access to classified information is clearly consistent with the national security interests of the United States, and any doubt shall be resolved in favor of the national security.
+A determination of national security eligibility is a discretionary security decision based on judgments by appropriately trained adjudicative personnel.
+An individual shall be determined eligible only where facts and circumstances indicate access is clearly consistent with the national security interests of the United States, and any doubt shall be resolved in favor of the national security.

 d.
-The Department does not discriminate on race, color, religion, sex, national origin, disability, age, or sexual orientation in granting access to classified information.
+The Department does not discriminate on race, color, religion, sex, national origin, disability, or age in determining national security eligibility.

 e.
-In determining eligibility for a security clearance, the Department may investigate and consider any matter that relates to the determination of whether access to classified information is clearly consistent with the national security interests of the United States.
+In determining national security eligibility, the Department may investigate and consider any matter that relates to the determination of whether access to classified information is clearly consistent with the national security interests of the United States.

 f.
-No negative inference concerning the standards in this section may be raised solely on the basis of the sexual orientation of the employee.
+No negative inference concerning national security eligibility may be raised solely on the basis of the sexual orientation of the employee.

 g.
-No negative inference concerning the standards in this section may be raised solely on the basis of mental health counseling.
-Indeed, such counseling may be a positive factor in eligibility determinations.
-However, behavior that suggests a mental health condition may be considered where it directly relates to the standards for eligibility.
-A mental health condition that does not impact an employee’s judgment, reliability, or stability will not have an adverse impact on a security clearance review.
+No negative inference concerning national security eligibility may be raised solely on the basis of mental health counseling.
+Such counseling may be a positive factor in determining national security eligibility.
+However, behavior that suggests a mental health condition may be considered where it directly relates to the security concerns under the National Security Adjudicative Guidelines.

 a.
-DS determines eligibility for a security clearance in accordance with the Government-wide Adjudicative Guidelines for Determining Eligibility for Access to Classified Information, approved by the President, which are summarized below.
+DS determines national security eligibility in accordance with the National Security Adjudicative Guidelines in Security Executive Agency Directive 4, which are summarized below.

 b.
-As stated in the Adjudicative Guidelines, the adjudicative process is the careful weighing of a number of variables known as the whole person concept.
-Available, reliable information about the person, past and present, favorable and unfavorable, should be considered in reaching a determination.
+The adjudicative process is an examination of a sufficient period and a careful weighing of a number of variables of an individual's life to make an affirmative determination that the individual is an acceptable security risk.
+This is known as the whole-person concept.
+All available, reliable information about the person, past and present, favorable and unfavorable, should be considered in reaching a national security eligibility determination.

 · Guideline A: Allegiance to the United States